Continuing a tradition of Carroll School hockey stars, two sophomores on opposite teams fought for the gold at world championship

-Despite USA’s underdog status in the matchup, the team walked away with a 2-0 score and their first gold medal at the event since 2017.
+Despite USA’s underdog status in the matchup, the team walked away from the final game on January 5th with a 2-0 score and their first gold medal at the event since 2017.
 The 34-save shutout was Knight’s third of the tournament, setting career and single-tournament records for the U.S. in this competition.
 Knight and Newhook, both first-round picks in the 2019 NHL Entry Draft, also have impressive hockey careers at BC and helped the Eagles secure first place in Hockey East and the regular season title last year.